 There is a sense of otherworldly flatness and overwhelming scale to the vast natural plateau that hosts the Very Large Array, and an ever-present sense of isolation and quiet that tugs at your senses.
 The slightest mechanical creak from the imposing antennas immediately grabs your attention.
 The small signs warning visitors to stay on marked trails to avoid encountering rattlesnakes heightens your sense of alertness.
 Any movement startles you.
 It’s all just a bit intimidating and surreal.
 But that adds immensely to the fun of being here.
 The immense technology and barren terrain surrounding you beckon every memory and emotion of your favorite sci-fi movies.
 Is this cool, or what?

 The Very Large Array is a series of radio telescopes that measure celestial light in the (invisible to the naked eye) radio spectrum.
 Because radio waves are so large — about 100,000 times longer than visible light waves — astronomers need colossal telescopes to collect them.

 The VLA is a must-see attraction.
-It’s not a full day event, and combining a trip to the VLA with a side trip to the nearby Bosque del Apache National Wildlife Refuge will provide a full day of activity, especially during the fall and winter months when the migrating snow geese visit the Bosque.
+There are guided tours, and it’s free for children under the age of 17.
+It’s not a full day event, so combining a trip to the VLA with a side trip to the nearby Bosque del Apache National Wildlife Refuge will provide a full day of activity, especially during the fall and winter months when the migrating snow geese visit the Bosque.
 Also, be sure to bring your own snacks and drinks for the kids as there is nowhere to buy food near or in the VLA.